Rachel’s double toe surgery

 CLINICAL COMMENT

-Rachel started to improve much as we see in the previous case of Leah.
-While Leah and Tom had surgical plates, Rachel only has a plastic hinged joint and so she was encouraged to do more to keep the toe mobile.
+Rachel started to improve, as we saw in Leah’s previous case.
+While Leah and Tom had surgical plates, Rachel only has a plastic hinged joint, and so she was encouraged to do more to keep the toe mobile.
 Nonetheless, the warning is to take matters cautiously during the first week.

 Six months later